ALL ABOUT THE Sri Lankan Elephant GATHERING

 Located more than 180 kilometres outside of Colombo, Minneriya National Park covers an area of more than 8,500 hectares of land and is part of the elephant corridor that connects the Kaudulla and Wasgamuwa National Parks.
 In addition to the large number of elephants that can be seen here, the park is home to more than 20 other species of mammals, including the purple-faced langur monkey and the toque macaque monkey, sambar deer, Sri Lankan leopards, and sloth bears.
 There are also 160 types of birds that can be spotted here, the most visible of which are the flocks of over 2000 cormorants.

 In addition to the food and water that Minneriya gives them, the elephants rely on the surrounding forests and trees for shelter from the heat of the sun during the day.
-Once the sun begins to set, they emerge out of the woods in ones and twos, building up their numbers until more than 300 elephants are gathered together to graze, drink, and play with one another.
+Once the sun begins to set, they emerge out of the jungle, building up their numbers until more than 300 elephants are gathered together to graze, drink, and play with one another.

 When to Visit?

 The best times to visit Sri Lanka to view the Gathering are between the months of August and September.
-The elephants tend to avoid the sun during the day, so your best chance of spotting a large herd is if you opt for an afternoon safari that first shows off the rest of the wildlife flitting through the park, before heading to the lake at sunset to watch the elephants come out of hiding.
+The elephants tend to avoid the sun during the day, so your best chance of spotting a large herd is if you opt for an afternoon safari – from 3pm to 6pm, that first shows off the rest of the wildlife flitting through the park, before heading to the lake at sunset to watch the elephants.
 Minneriya is also close to Sri Lanka’s Cultural Triangle, so you’ll be able to work in your share of history and culture while you’re in the area.